hyperjumptech/monika/docs/src/pages/guides/probes.md

 # Probes

 Probes are the heart of the monitoring requests.
-Probes are just arrays of request objects defined in the config file `config.json` like so.
+Probes are arrays of request objects defined in the config file `config.json` like so.

 ```json
   "probes": [